zpainter/iassist/content/about/iassist-constitution.md

 Members at Large shall:

-\(i) participate in the Business Meeting of the General Assembly and as a voting member of the Administrative Committee, and in any other business carried out via the Administrative Committee\'s email and/or online conferencing throughout the year;
+(i) participate in the Business Meeting of the General Assembly and as a voting member of the Administrative Committee, and in any other business carried out via the Administrative Committee's email and/or online conferencing throughout the year;

-\(ii) provide input and support to IASSIST by providing ideas, feedback and interests from the point of view of their region;
+(ii) provide input and support to IASSIST by providing ideas, feedback and interests from the point of view of their region;

-\(iii) participate in ad hoc working groups to address tasks delegated by the Administrative Committee or the Executive Committee;
+(iii) participate in ad hoc working groups to address tasks delegated by the Administrative Committee or the Executive Committee;

-\(iv) work with the Regional Secretary in promoting IASSIST and its objectives;
+(iv) work with the Regional Secretary in promoting IASSIST and its objectives;

-\(v) provide input into the annual regional report; and
+(v) provide input into the annual regional report; and

-\(vi) support the work of the annual conference local arrangements committees and/or program planning committees to support the conference as feasible.
+(vi) support the work of the annual conference local arrangements committees and/or program planning committees to support the conference as feasible.